fjnoyp/resume_tailoring/src/tools/README.md

 ### Key Benefits

-1. **Single Source of Truth**: StateStorageManager is the only public interface
+1. **Single Source of Truth**: StateDataManager is the only public interface
 2. **Type Safety**: File paths are managed centrally with type checking
 3. **Maintainability**: Changes to storage implementation only affect private modules
 4. **Consistency**: All nodes use the same interface patterns